RoboLoCo-5338/CAN-PCBs/README.md

 # Files
 For each board, the files provided include the Eagle BRD, SCH, and EPF files, as well as STL files for the 3D printed holder.
 The files are compatible with [Eagle](https://www.autodesk.com/products/eagle/free-download) 8.0 and up.
-The DRU file used by our PCB manufacturer, [Silver Circuits](http://www.custompcb.com), is also provided.
-However, the files can be used to manufacture the board with the PCB fab of your choice
+The DRU file used by our PCB fab, [Silver Circuits](http://www.custompcb.com), is also provided.
+However, the Eagles files can be used to manufacture the board with the PCB fab of your choice
 For each board, there are also images of the board layout and schematic in Eagle, a render of the holder, and images of the actual PCB in the 3D-printed holder.

 # Final Notes